Master of Science in Counseling Psychology: Child and Adolescents

 Combined with course learning, this experience equips graduates to work in a variety of mental health service settings for children and youth, including public and private mental health agencies, public school mental health programs, private practice, hospital-based practice, and juvenile justice-based practice.

-To view our website with more information the program format, financial aid, and admission requirements, please visit: apu.edu/counselingpsych.
+To view our website with more information on the program format, financial aid, and admission requirements, please visit apu.edu/counselingpsych.

 Upcoming M.S. in Child Life Informational Meetings